dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 special properties to groups.
 The groups these properties are attached to, can either be user created or one of the built-in groups.

+TODO: Allow setting default permissions to values inside a project ontology.
+This will require a bit more calculation, as now for each value that is created, not only the user's group's default permission needs to be taken into account, but also the value's default permission.
+The employed rule will be **least permissive**.

 A the time a resource / value is created, it will be possible to supply a set of permissions, with which the resource / value should be created.
 These supplied permissions will only be used if no default permissions are defined.
 In the case that default permissions are defined, any supplied permissions will be *discarded*.